-When I began my business more than 10 years ago, I came from PR agency land and custom publishing, so I structured my business the same way.
-Most people do this.
-Or, they have a quick glance around at what everyone else appears to be doing, and follow them.
+When I began my business in 2008, I came from PR agency land and custom publishing, so I structured my business the same way.

 At some stage, we become more proactive about our business and develop a design that works best for our lives.
 For me, it was losing my business mojo after the birth of my second daughter.